 Webinar Green Tariff Case Study: Starbucks, Puget Sound Energy, and Dominion Energy November 8, 2018 11:00 AM PST/ 2:00 PM EST 60 minutes Register for Webinar Join us for the second webinar in SEPA’s Customer Choice series.
 Find Out How Utilities are Adapting to Companies like Starbucks Going Green Going green is the new normal for corporations and many utilities are struggling with how to respond.
 However, there are several utilities out there that are tackling the challenge head-on and this is your chance to learn from their success.
 In this webinar, find out how Puget Sound Energy and Dominion Energy are utilizing green tariffs to meet the needs of major community stakeholders like Starbucks, Amazon, Microsoft, and more.
-The two case studies include: How PSE partnered with Starbucks, Target, and more to create a highly successful green tariff project Dominion’s three different green tariffs and its work meeting the needs of multiple data centers in its service territory Attendees will learn: Key takeaways from a utility with an implemented green tariff program and a utility in the midst of its’ regulatory approval process How utilities implementing green tariffs are collaborating with C&I customers in their territories The benefits of green tariffs to the utility and the corporate customer How utilities are managing REC ownership within their green tariff program 2018 Webinar Sponsors Share Share on TwitterShare on FacebookShare on LinkedIn About the Speakers Jared Leader Senior Associate, Advisory Services Jared Leader joined SEPA in June 2017, where he joins SEPA’s Advisory Services team of experts consulting with multiple utility clients researching, designing and implementing renewable energy programs and business models.
-Engagements involve community solar and green tariff program design, facilitating industry stakeholder engagement workshops and microgrid planning and preliminary economic analysis.
+The two case studies include: How PSE partnered with Starbucks, Target, and more to create a highly successful green tariff project Dominion’s three different green tariffs and its work meeting the needs of multiple data centers in its service territory Attendees will learn: Key takeaways from a utility with an implemented green tariff program and a utility in the midst of its’ regulatory approval process How utilities implementing green tariffs are collaborating with C&I customers in their territories The benefits of green tariffs to the utility and the corporate customer How utilities are managing REC ownership within their green tariff program 2018 Webinar Sponsors Share Share on TwitterShare on FacebookShare on LinkedIn About the Speakers Jared Leader Manager, Advisory Services Jared Leader is in the Advisory Services group at SEPA.
+In his role he researches and develops strategic plans for programs, products, and services that will drive integration of distributed energy resources, non-wires alternatives and microgrids into utility resource portfolios and business operations.
 Jared is the staff lead for SEPA’s Microgrid Working Group and co-leads SEPA’s consulting engagement with the D.C.
-Public Service Commission facilitating the grid modernization (MEDSIS) working group process in the District.
+Public Service Commission facilitating the grid modernization (MEDSIS) initiative in the District.
 Prior to joining SEPA, Jared spent three years as a consultant at Arcadis US.
 Jared was responsible for the design, implementation, and management of several environmental programs for both municipal and commercial clients in the energy and water sectors.
-Jared holds a bachelor’s degree in civil and environmental engineering from the University of Virginia, where he conducted research on algae-based bio-fuels and focused in sustainable practice.
-He is currently earning his MS in Energy Policy and Climate from Johns Hopkins University in Washington, DC.
+Jared earned his BS in Civil and Environmental Engineering from the University of Virginia and is currently earning his MS in Energy Policy and Climate from Johns Hopkins University.
 Derek Wenger New Technology & Renewable Programs, Dominion Energy Derek Wenger is manager–New Technology and Renewable Program, Power Delivery Group.
 He is responsible for developing renewable programs and integrating new technologies such as distributed generation and electric vehicles within Dominion Energy’s Virginia regulated service territory.
 Additionally, he is leading efforts to develop Dominion Energy Virginia’s Grid Modernization Implementation Plan.
 Wenger joined the company as an intern in 2008.
 Upon graduation, he worked in the Customer Service organization, where he held various analyst positions.
 He moved to the Electric Distribution Finance team in 2010 and was promoted to Manager–Electric Distribution Financial and Business Services in 2014 where he was responsible for reporting, analytics and planning for the Electric Distribution organization.
 Wenger earned a degree in management from Christopher Newport University.
 Patrick Leonard Manager Energy & Resource Management, Energy & Sustainability, Starbucks Coffee Company Patrick supports energy, water and renewables strategy for 9,500 Starbucks stores in the US and Canada.
 Patrick is responsible for deregulated energy procurement and sourcing renewable energy to meet Starbucks aspirational Global Responsibility goals.
 Prior to Starbucks Patrick’s work included roles in sustainability, energy management and renewables with T-Mobile, Paladino and Company, Enviros Consulting and Shell.
 Heather Mulligan Manager, Customer Renewable Energy Programs, Puget Sound Energy Heather has more than 25 years of experience working on programs which support the deployment and use of energy efficiency and renewable energy technologies.
 For the past 12 years, she has been working on voluntary renewable energy and net metering programs at Puget Sound Energy.
 Prior to joining Puget Sound Energy in 2006, Heather worked as the national and regional coordinator of U.S. Department of Energy’s Million Solar Roofs Initiative.
 Her work at DOE built from a successful eight year career as a renewable energy policy consultant.
 Heather has a Master of Public Policy (M.P.P.) from American University.